Suzuki Swace hybrid costs, insurance, warranty & tax

 - 2MPG & CO2 emissionsThe Swace offers familiar fuel economy from a familiar engine, but a plug-in hybrid will still serve company-car buyers better

-- 3Running costs & insurance - currently readingThe Swace is good for company-car users and private buyers alike – but it's now worth considering a car with a plug
+- 3Running costs & insurance - currently readingIn terms of running costs, the Swace is good news for company-car users and private buyers alike – but a plug-in or fully electric car might be even better

 - 4Performance, engine & driveThe Suzuki Swace is as good to drive as its Toyota counterpart, but doesn't share the option of a more powerful 2.0-litre engine